Galvo and IFOV Functions

 If your AeroScript program uses the automatic laser mode, a positive delay powers on the laser after the start of a marking move sequence containing MoveLinear(), MoveCw(), or MoveCcw() moves.
 A negative delay powers on the laser before the start of a marking move sequence.
 Negative delays extend the total quantity of time of the marking move sequence because the delays occur before the marking move starts.
 A positive delay does not extend the total quantity of time of the marking move sequence.
 To use the automatic laser mode, refer to the GalvoLaser.Auto setting in the GalvoLaserOutput() function.

-If your AeroScript program uses the manual laser mode, a positive delay powers on the laser after you issue the GalvoLaserOutput() function with the GalvoLaser.On setting.
-A negative delay powers on the laser before you issue the GalvoLaserOutput() function with the GalvoLaser.On setting.
+If your AeroScript program uses the manual laser mode, a positive delay powers on the laser after you manually turn on the laser, and a negative delay powers on the laser before you manually turn on the laser.
 Positive and negative delays do not extend the total quantity of time of the marking move sequence.
-To use the manual laser mode, refer to the GalvoLaser.On and the GalvoLaser.Off settings in the GalvoLaserOutput() function.
+To use the manual laser mode, refer to the LaserOutputSet() function.

 Laser Off Delay